TheSatanSpartan/CoordinatedMods/README.md

 1. explore and determine the respective architectures and patterns
 2. produce meaningfull information on the inner workings
 3. speculate the direction to bidirectionally improve mod pairs
-4. brownfield approach, describe feature flag and configurability
+4. brownfield approach, describe specifics for feature flags and configurability too.
 5. As soon a pattern emerge describe the possible standard that a \*number\* of mods can adopt.
 Example: Epic Fight rendering model sophistication make it a good candidate for a standard to share across mods that work on player/mob models, so an effective explaination will be necessary to make easier to implement this standard in other mods.